 Playerunknown’s Battlegrounds (PUBG), developed by South Korean games company Bluehole, launched in early 2017 and since then has become a global phenomenon.
 As of October 2017 the game has sold over 17 million units worldwide including 6 million in China.
 China is the #1 region for the game with a 40% share of total active players, and this number continues to grow.
 PUBG is currently distributed via Steam in China and has simplified Chinese support.
 The game has popularized the genre of “battle royale”, as it is the first blockbuster hit in this genre.

 With the popularity of the game and the genre continuing to grow, many Chinese game and tech companies have been interested in capitalising on its momentum.
-Chinese and Korean media report that Tencent has purchased 5% of Bluehole.
+Chinese and Korean media report that Tencent has invested in Bluehole.
 The CADPA collaborated with the State Administration of Press, Publication, Radio, Film and Television (SAPPRFT) to put out a statement to developers and publishers who wish to also launch battle royale games.

 The statement raised 4 main points: